alpenlabs/docs/docs/index.md

 !!! note

-    Strata's devnet will be launching soon.
+    Strata Devnet is live!
-    To build on devnet,
+    To build on the devnet,
     please apply using the devnet form on our [website](https://stratabtc.org/).

 Strata gives developers the freedom to program nearly